pepe/specular/README.md

 end
 ```

-Hooks declared inside spec will run only for tests inside given spec:
+Hooks declared inside a test/context will run only for tests inside given test/context:

 ```ruby
 Spine.task do